intuinno/academic-homepage/content/post/universal-intelligence.md

 Finally in the paper, the authors response to common criticisms.
 Among those, I liked how they respond to "Blockhead" argument and "Chinese room" argument.
 To introduce those arguments to the readers, "Blockhead" argument is that a machine seems to be intelligent to pass the Turing test, but it it is in fact no more than just a big look-up table of questions and answers.
 This machine with simple look-up table does not seems to be intelligent, isn't it?
 The "Chinese room" argument is similar.
 The agent in the room responds to the questions in chinese.
 But the agent cannot understand chinese character.
 But it has a big book of Chinese phrasebooks with questions and matching answers.
 Therefore when the agent is given the question in the chinese letter, the agent will simply search the book for the same phrase and write answer and send it back.
 Even though the agent pass the Turing test, does the agent *understand* chinese?

-The authors position is that as long as the agent shows high $\Gamma$ value, the internal working does not matter.
+The authors claim that as long as the agent shows high $\Gamma$ value, the internal working does not matter.

 > ... it is not even clear to us how to define *understandings* if its presence has no measurable effects. ... if *understanding* does have a measurable impact on an agent's performance in some well defined situations, then it is of interest to us.
 In which case, because $\Gamma$ measures performance in all well defined situations, it follows that $\Gamma$ is in part a measure of how much understanding an agent has.